Police are back at Rangiora property after body found inside car

 A police spokesperson confirmed staff were “out canvassing in relation to the homicide inquiry”.

-Syme earlier said police were conducting “extensive inquiries” to determine what led to Leman’s death, including his movements and that of the Nissan Fuga in the week leading up to April 17.
+Syme earlier said police were conducting “extensive inquiries” to determine what led to Leman’s death.

 “We are committed to establishing what has occurred and locate those responsible for this man’s death.”